intercellular/cell/README.md

 > Most web app frameworks depend on other complex libraries (Don't forget to `npm install` before doing anything!)
 Cell doesn't depend on any library.

 ##### 3. Frameworks introduce dependencies.
 > Just by choosing to use a framework you have already lost the war against dependency.
-From then on, you need to use `npm install` for every frontend javascript library you need to use.
+From then on, you need to use `npm install` for every frontend Javascript library you need to use.
 Cell frees you from this loop and lets you use frontend Javascript libraries with simple `<script src>`.

 ##### 4. Framework-specific markup needs to be compiled.
 > Cell stays away from inventing any framework-specific markup such as HTML templates.
 There's no template to compile.